Why glass bottles are in

 How big is the problem?

 Glass drinks bottles that are included in Scotland’s Deposit Return Scheme represent at least 330 million containers and 117,000 tonnes of material that reaches the Scottish market each year.
 This is 20% of all containers due to be included in the scheme, and 77% of material by weight.

-Glass is the second most common item, after plastic, that pollutes our marine environment.
+Glass is the third most common item, after plastic and cigarette stubs, that pollutes our beaches.
 It’s also one of the litter items that causes most concern – particularly among parents and pet owners – because of its potential to cause injury.

 Broken glass poses a real hazard to local authority, private sector and voluntary clean-up crews and can contribute disproportionately to other litter-related damage, such as punctures.